Buffers#

 unless the buffer has a valid non-null pointer specified via

-the member function set_final_data()
+the member function set_final_data().

 Constructors 3-4